Jeffrey-Ede/datasets/README.md

 # Example Visualization

 An example tSNE visualization for 19769 STEM images downsampled to 96x96 is shown below.
 It was created by training a VAE to encode images means and standard deviations in 64 dimensions.
 Standard deviations were then used to weight the clustering of means in 2 dimensions by tSNE.
 Finally, map points were uniformly separated.
-Images are shown for a 20x35 grid of uniformly separated tSNE points closest to grid points.
+Images are shown for tSNE points closest to 20x35 grid points.

 <p align="center">